external-secrets/external-secrets/README.md

 - A custom refresh interval to sync the data from the Providers, syncing your Kubernetes Secrets up to date.
 - Select specific versions of the Provider data.

+<a name="contributing"></a>

+## Contributing

+We welcome and encourage contributions to this project!
+Please read the [Developer](https://www.external-secrets.io/contributing-devguide/) and [Contribution process](https://www.external-secrets.io/contributing-process/) guides.
+Also make sure to check the [Code of Conduct](https://www.external-secrets.io/contributing-coc/) and adhere to its guidelines.

 <a name="partners"></a>

 ## Kicked off by